 How do people get meningococcal disease?

 The bacteria are spread from person-to-person through the exchange of saliva (spit), coughs, and sneezes.
+The bacteria are not as contagious as the common cold or flu and does not spread by casual contact or breathing the air where a person who is sick has been.
 You must be in direct (close) contact with an infected person’s secretions to be exposed.

 Examples of close contact include: